Blog

 Which games are best for mental math?

-KenKen/Calcudoku, Killer Sudoku, and Mathler are all the best games to try if you want to improve your mental math skills.
+KenKen/Calcudoku, Killer Sudoku, and Mathler are all the best number logic puzzles to try if you want to improve your mental math skills.
+For better and more consistent cognitive results, follow our brain puzzles guide.

 Are there number puzzles for kids?